danbev/learning-rust/python-example/README.md

 This is an example of a wasi module that is written in Rust and evaluates and Python script/snippet.

-The goal is just to verify that it is possible to run Python code from a Rust in a wasi module.
+The goal is just to verify that it is possible to run Python code from Rust in a wasi module.

 ### Building